qiao/ces.js/README.md

 ```

 The world is the container of all the entities and systems.
-Calling the `update` method will sequentially update all systems.
+Calling the `update` method will *sequentially* update all the systems,
+in the order they were added.

 ```js
 var world = new CES.World();